Apple's products are driven by UX research strategy, Are you using UX strategy for your product? Early-stage, mature or growth? We can help.

 - Stage Five: Taking user intentions into consideration

-Defining the scope for startup products is where product managers have to identify the concentration area.
+Product managers must identify the engagement area by defining the scope for startup products.
 The customer journey map can lead to a high-end map with numerous experiences and interactions for the product.
 A Journey map focusing on limited interactions can consist of a deeper analysis of one particular interaction.
-Identifying this stage first will make the next steps easier to focus on identifying scenarios and learning from users’ thinking processes for interactions.
+Identifying this stage first will make the next steps easier to focus on identifying scenarios and learning from users' thinking processes for interactions.
 At this stage, identifying user and brand needs and conducting UX research should have already been done.

-Having some user research at the beginning process of the product, defining the user persona is for a better understanding of what type of users are in one’s target market.
-It’s a representation of the type of user an app is designing for.
+Having some user research at the beginning process of the product, defining the user persona is for a better understanding of what type of users are in one's target market.
+It represents the type of user an app is designed for.
 In this process, one would identify the elementary characteristics of their ideal user from their target audience.
-Identifying the demographic, sex, interests, and goals of the perfect user is vital to understanding their thinking level.
+Identifying the ideal user's demographic, gender, interests, and goals are vital to understanding their thinking.

-Defining the scenario and user expectations are when product managers have identified the scenario of their product and the expectations they expect users to have.
+Depicting the scenario and user expectations when product managers have defined the strategy of their product and the expectations they envision users to have.
 An example of this can be creating a UI for a food delivery service where the user desires to have food in under 10 minutes.
-This part of the Customer Journey map is the most important as product managers and startup businesses can backtrack to their customers’ pain points and identify the expectations they’re more likely going to have.
-That should remember this part of the Customer Journey Map for other parts of the UX process as the startup product progresses.
+This part of the Customer Journey map is the most important as product managers and startup businesses can backtrack to their customer's pain points and identify their expectations more likely to have.
+As the startup product progresses, we should remember this part of the Customer Journey Map for other parts of the UX process.

 Considering the different user touchpoints is the last part of the customer journey map process before writing it down.
 This is where new products have to use logical thinking to decide all the potential reasons why customers are using the app.
 Essential questions to ask are: Is it for business purposes?
 Are customers looking to compare our status with competitors?
 Is it because our UI is easily navigable from other competitors?
-Similar to the previous paragraph, stagnant products could be looking at mismatched touchpoints and channels that could have led to invalid assumptions of why a user would use the product.
+Like the previous paragraph, stagnant products could look at mismatched touchpoints and channels that could have led to invalid assumptions about why a user would use the product.
 Flawed UX research could be at play at this stage for products not making any progress.
-Mature products should have existing information for their users’ intentions.
-Product managers should look at whether to continue enforcing previous research methods or see if specific purposes have changed.
+Mature products should have existing information for their users' intentions.
+Product managers should consider whether to continue enforcing previous research methods or see if specific purposes have changed.

 Employee-facing products where users need to create drafts for product managers, understanding this five-step process can be helpful.
-Employees who have tasks for conducting business research or in charge of app development can use Journey maps with color-coded sections for each stage process to draft clear and concise data.
+UX researchers or designers with tasks for conducting research or developers in charge of app development can use Journey maps with color-coded sections for each stage to draft clear and concise data.
 The study will be more detailed, and UX designers can develop efficient wireframes for better prototypes.

 UX Strategy Two: Choosing The Right Demographic

 Another UX strategy is choosing the right demographic population.
-This is part of the understanding process (the first stage of the six-stage UX process) for understanding users and the brand.
-The demographic population would depend on one’s target audience.
+This is part of the understanding process (the first six-stage UX process) for understanding users and the brand.
+The demographic population would depend on one's target audience.
 The primary target audience that is looked at as the future of this generation is GenZ.
 This age range ranges from 17-25 years old as of 2020.
-According to App Annie, GenZ spends 20% more time on mobile devices on apps and engage with their most-used apps, 30% more than the older demographic (25 and older) in 2018.
+According to App Annie, GenZ spends 20% more time on mobile devices on apps and engages with their most-used apps, 30% more than the older demographic (25 and older) in 2018.
 Even though gamification is a popular trend to implement for UX, this is not the case for GenZ.
-According to this information, studying this age range is beneficial for mobile apps.
+According to this information, studying this age range benefits mobile apps.

-Gamification should not play a significant role for a strategy for this age range, but older audiences over 25 years old.
+Gamification should not play a significant role in a strategy for this age range, but older audiences over 25.
 The top areas of interest for GenZ are socializing, communication, shopping, banking, etc. Although every UI should be responsive to mobile devices, Mobile phones are used most frequently for this age range with smartphones.
-This is where stagnant products have difficulties growing if they’re not using responsive design.
-Researchers spend an extended amount of time having the right existing strategies but looking at the wrong target audience.
+This is where stagnant products have difficulties growing if they're not using responsive design.
+Researchers spend an extended time having the right existing strategies but looking at the wrong target audience.
 Stagnant products that fail to work on different size devices reduce conversion rates and are left with product managers back to the drawing board.

-When looking at older people (ages 65+), being the baby boom generation, accessibility is essential to remember.
+When looking at older people (65+), being the baby boom generation, accessibility is essential.
 With many older people, impairments and disabilities could be an issue.
 For this age gap, products place significance on cognitive memory.
 Not stressing out the cognitive load will prevent poor UX and poor usability with navigation.
 This target audience may face issues with limited memory or attention span.
 If this is your demographic population, certain things to keep in find are universal designs with a generalized UI that satisfies all impairments.
-A user interface to accommodate all impairments.
+A user interfaces to accommodate all impairments.

-After choosing the right demographic, this is good for products stuck in the first stage of the six-step UX Process (understanding audience and brand needs).
+Choosing the right demographic is good for products stuck in the six-step UX process's first stage (understanding audience and brand needs).
 It will be easier to look at what strategies to implement for apps interfaces and to make sure their mission statement is accurate for their corporation by asking: